Paulsky/tax-switch/README.txt

 * Product Add-Ons for WooCommerce

 If you encounter any compatibility issues with other plugins not listed above, please let us know.
 Your feedback helps us improve the plugin and extend compatibility to more third-party solutions.

+=== Incompatibility ===

+After multiple attempts to create compatibility functions, reaching out to the plugin developers several times, and still finding no viable solution, the following plugins remain incompatible:

+* Unlimited Elements for Elementor (+ Pro): AJAX pagination and filtering issues

 === WPML ===